Honors Program

 A form describing the project is completed and submitted before a student can be registered.

-Prerequisites: Admittance into the Honors Program and completion of five out of six Honors Colloquium courses
+Prerequisites: Admittance into the Honors Program and completion of three of the four Honors Colloquium courses

-Prerequisites: Admittance into the Honors Program and junior or senior standing
+Admittance into the Honors Program and satisfactory completion of HN401

 HN 490 Independent Study